How to Resuscitate a Deeply Discharged AGM Battery

 - A watch or timer

-Now, hook up the good battery to the charger.
-Turn on the charger.
-The charger will "see" the voltage of the good battery (hooked up in parallel), and start providing a charge.
+Next, connect the discharged battery to the charger, then turn on the charger.
+The charger will "see" the voltage of the good battery (connected in parallel), and start delivering current.

-With your voltage meter, check back often to see if the AGM battery has charged to 10.5 volts or above.
+With your volt meter, check back often to see if the AGM battery has charged to 10.5 volts or above.
 This generally takes less than two hours with a 10-amp charger.
-If it has, disconnect the charger from the wall outlet and remove the good battery from the charger.
-Now, connect only the deeply discharged AGM battery to the charger.
-Turn on the charger and continue until the AGM battery reaches a full charge, or until the automatic charger completes the charge process.
+If it has, disconnect the charger from the wall outlet and remove the good battery.
+Now, connect only the deeply-discharged AGM battery to the charger.
+Turn on the charger and continue until the AGM battery reaches a full state of charge (at least 12.6V), or until the automatic charger completes the charge process.
 In most cases, the AGM battery will be recovered.

 Recovery Option #3: Enlist the Professionals

-If you don't own a battery charger, you don't want to make the investment, or you're not the do-it-yourself kind of person, this is the option for you.
+If you don't own a battery charger, don't want to make the investment or you're not the do-it-yourself kind of person, this is the option for you.

 Take the battery to a professional battery specialist who knows AGM technology.
 Most specialists are willing to provide "charge and check" procedures free or for a small fee.
 Auto parts stores are typically not capable of accurately determining an AGM battery's condition and many use conductance testers that don't provide correct readings.
 Battery specialists (such as Interstate Batteries and other independent battery distributors) are experts who can help determine if your battery is recoverable or not.